CodeReclaimers/neat-python/examples/xor/README.md

 ## The examples ##

+* `evolve-minimal.py` shows how to evolve a feed-forward neural network with sigmoidal neurons; this example has all unnecessary complications removed.

 * `evolve-feedforward.py` shows how to evolve a feed-forward neural network with sigmoidal neurons.
+This is essentially the evolve-minimal example with prettier output and better coding practices.

 * `evolve-feedforward-parallel.py` evolves the same type of network as `evolve-feedforward.py`, but this example shows how you can make use of multiple processors to evaluate networks in parallel.